DJFliX/OakPowerBoard/README.md

 - [X] Show (& calc) total consumption
 - [X] Use interrupts to get button input + pulses
 - [X] Use button input to switch between frames
+- [X] Persistent storage of KWh counter

 Future wishes:
-- [ ] Persistant storage of KWh counter
 - [ ] Add NTP time to sketch
 - [ ] Implement timezone offset, apply to current time
 - [ ] Keep track of total consumption for the day (and display this)